Your Guide to New Hampshire Senior Living Options

 - Supervision for residents with cognitive challenges

-Team members in a supported residential health care community can help with medication, but only in limited ways, as regulated by state law.
+Team members in a supported residential health care community can assist with medication, but only in limited ways, as regulated by state law.

 - Help with activities of daily living